yy4382/s3-image-port/apps/docs/guide/migrate-from-v1.md

 - Upload compression will be disabled by default; you can manually enable it if needed
 - Other settings

-Configurations that are not migrated will retain their default values after importing the v1 configuration.
+Configurations that are not migrated will retain their default values after importing the v1 configuration.s

-## Breaking Changes

-The gallery fuzzy search feature has been temporarily removed.
-If needed, you can [create an Issue](https://github.com/yy4382/s3-image-port/issues/new) to discuss it.

 ## Deprecated Settings